 I hope you found my list helpful!
-Habits are truly personal so below you will find some additional ideas that often support a health goal.
+Habits are truly personal so below you will find some additional micro habits that often support a health goal.

 TIP: Associate the desired habit with something you already do regularly.
 It will trigger the new action and it's more likely to become automatic too!

 - setting aside a time to practice daily gratitude, such as jotting something down in your planner or calendar when you review it